n-sviridenko/expo-av-android-bug/README.md

 If you'll open this video on iOS or in browser, it will play sound.

 **Update:** Added react-native-video, doesn't show up at all.
-Tested this on another Expo project - it worked
+Tested this on another Expo project - it worked but without sound